 The Transformers Aligned Universe is meant to establish a definitive multi-medium continuity for Transformers by cherry-picking the best aspects of past iterations of the franchise.
 It launched in 2010 with the video game Transformers: War for Cybertron and the corresponding Exodus book.
 The intention behind this set-up is to create a longer-lasting Alternate Continuity than the frequent reboots every few years in the 2000's.

 - Transformers Prime is a new cartoon, animated in CGI, that premiered November 2010 on Hasbro's new Hub network.
 The designs are strongly influenced by the complex Transformers Film Series look while retaining the more stylized approach of Transformers Animated.
-The overall series appears to aim for much of the same tone as the films, complete with the movie writers taking on roles as Executive Producers.
-Peter Cullen and Frank Welker have been cast as Optimus Prime and Megatron, making it the first Transformers series in which the two have reprised their roles together.
+The overall tone of the series series is the same as the films, complete with the movie writers taking on roles as Executive Producers.
+Peter Cullen and Frank Welker return as Optimus Prime and Megatron, making it the first Transformers series in which the two have reprised their roles together.
 The third season was subtitled Beast Hunters, and concluded in 2013 with a TV movie, "Predacons Rising".

 - Transformers Universe was a video game largely based on this series.
 After being delayed time and time again, it was cancelled at the end of 2014 - AFTER finally going into Beta testing.